mcn-fredw/php-xmi-tools/README.md

 will cause the name space import, type hint, implements, and extends to work correctly for a PHP interface (i.e. ArrayAccess).
     - No source code is emitted for interfaces with the stereotype **php-interface**.
+- Setting the stereotype of an interface to **3rd-party-interface** will cause the name space import, type hint, implements, and extends to work correctly for a third party interface.
+    - No source code is emitted for interfaces with the stereotype **3rd-party-interface**.
 - Setting the stereotype of a class to **3rd-party-class** will cause the name space import and type hint to work correctly for a third part class.
     - No source code is emitted for classes with the stereotype **3rd-party-class**.
-- Setting the stereotype of a class or interface to **3rd-party-interface** will cause the name space import, type hint, implements, and extends to work correctly for a third party interface.
+- Setting the stereotype of a class to **3rd-party-trait** will cause the name space import, type hint, and use to work correctly for a third party trait.
-    - No source code is emitted for interfaces with the stereotype **3rd-party-interface**.
+    - No source code is emitted for interfaces with the stereotype **3rd-party-trait**.
 - Setting the stereotype of a class to **trait** will cause the class's source code to be emitted as a PHP trait.
     - Attach traits to classes or traits using the **Implements** generalization